Wonders of Johnston Atoll

 In 1926 this atoll was declared to be a bird refuge but already in 1934 birds had to share the island with US Navy.

 In the 1950s – 1960s poor birds had to experience tests of nuclear weapons, then these remote islands were used for launching satellites.
-There happened accidents ("Starfish" on June 19, 1962 and "Bluegill Prime" on 25 July 1962) when the islands and ocean near them was sprinkled with a debris of plutonium and other radioactive materials.
+There happened accidents ("Starfish" on June 19, 1962, and "Bluegill Prime" on 25 July 1962) when the islands and ocean near them were sprinkled with the debris of plutonium and other radioactive materials.
 This highly hazardous debris was collected from the islands and stored.
-Later this storage site was supplemented with chemical weapons from the whole world.
+Later this was supplemented with chemical weapons from the whole world.